bmd1905/EasyMLOps/README.md

 ![Kafka Topics](./docs/images/kafka-topic-schema-validation.jpg)

 Beside that, we can also start the `alert_invalid_events` job to alert the invalid events.
-Currently, it just print the invalid events to the terminal, but you can modify it easily in the `src/streaming/jobs/alert_invalid_events_job.py` file.

 ```bash
 make alert_invalid_events
 ```

+**Note**: This feature of pushing the invalid events to **Elasticsearch** is not implemented yet, I will implement it in the future, but you can do it easily by modifying the `src/streaming/jobs/alert_invalid_events_job.py` file.

 ### 🔄 Transformation Job (4)